oleksii-honchar/mdtt/README.md

 # mdtt

-Material Design Tailwind Theme generator
+Material Design TailwindCSS Theme generator

 ## How to run locally